vantage-in/OVSS-for-Remote-Sensing/README.md

-# UAVid: A Semantic Segmentation Dataset for UAV Imagery
+# A Semantic Segmentation

-UAVid is a dataset for instance segmentation, semantic segmentation, and object detection tasks.
+Hello world